lostlocalhost/METARMap/README.md

 Items updated from orig:
 * The screen was cluttered, so I added a cycle within a given airport to split the info over two screens.
-** Currently it will use half of the DISPLAY_ROTATION_SPEED to cycle.
+*  Currently it will use half of the DISPLAY_ROTATION_SPEED to cycle.
-* Tweaked with the display items, specifically now shows time in local (manually set) and Zulu
+* Tweaked with the display items, including adding local update time, and right justified custom text to header.
 * Separated out the light list and the display update list.
 I might have n LEDS I want updated, but only want see the METAR for a few.
 * Changed airports file to json, as I expect to be adding in more input params there in the future.
-** If adding in Nulls for spacing, a code of NULLn where n is unique must be used
+*  If adding in Nulls for spacing, a code of NULLn where n is unique must be used

 TODO:
 * Multi/bigger screen support